FlexMeasures/flexmeasures/documentation/getting-started.rst

 Set mail settings
 ^^^^^^^^^^^^^^^^^

 For FlexMeasures to be able to send email to users (e.g. for resetting passwords), you need an email account which can do that (e.g. GMail).
-Set the MAIL_* settings in your configuration, see :ref:`configuration`.
+Set the MAIL_* settings in your configuration, see :ref:`mail-config`.

 Install an LP solver
 ^^^^^^^^^^^^^^^^^^^^

 For planning balancing actions, the FlexMeasures platform uses a linear program solver.
 Currently that is the Cbc solver.
-See the ``FLEXMEASURES_LP_SOLVER`` config setting if you want to change to a different solver.
+See :ref:`solver-config` if you want to change to a different solver.

 Installing Cbc can be done on Unix via: